JonasBlomquist/Learning/Python/Bioinformatics/ProteinStructure/README.md

-# Protein structure - Contact Number
+# Protein structure - Solvent Exposure

 The measure of solvent exposure is an important feature for protein folding.
 It provides a measure for how exposed vs buried the amino acid is and thus information about the placement in the folded protein.
 Solvent exposure can be measured in various ways such as accessible surface area, which describes the area of the protein, which is accessible for (usually) a water molecule.
 Other measures as contact number can also be used.
 This feature simply counts the number of $C^\alpha$ atoms within a radius (usually 10 Å) of the $C^\alpha$ atom of the amino acid.
 This is much easier to implement and faster to compute.